Strawberry Moon In June 2023: How Will It Affect The 12 Zodiac Signs?

 The strawberry moon in June 2023 marks the end of spring, ushering in bright summers.
 Also known as the strawberry supermoon, the full moon symbolises abundance and prosperity.

-It also represents the blooming flowers, fruits and bountiful nature and will be fully illuminated at around 11:30 am HKT on 4 June 2023.
+It also represents the blooming flowers, fruits and bountiful nature and will be fully illuminated at around 9.00 am IST on 4 June 2023.
 Here is what this supermoon stands for, its meaning and its relevance for zodiac signs.

 Strawberry moon: The story behind this moniker